Post

 \[y(x)=e^{-h}\int e^hr\ dx + ce^{-h} \tag{4*}\]

-we can see that:
+we can see the following:

 Example: RL Circuit

-Suppose an RL circuit consists of a battery with electromotive force $E=48\textrm{V}$, a resistor with $R=11\mathrm{\Omega}$, and an inductor with $L=0.1\text{H}$, and the initial current is 0.
-Construct the model of this RL circuit and solve the resulting ordinary differential equation for the current $I(t)$.
+An $RL$ circuit consists of a battery with an electromotive force (EMF) of $E=48\textrm{V}$, a resistor with $R=11\mathrm{\Omega}$, and an inductor with $L=0.1\text{H}$.
+Assume the initial current is zero.
+Find the model for this $RL$ circuit and solve the resulting ordinary differential equation for the current $I(t)$.

-Ohm’s law
+Ohm’s Law

 Kirchhoff’s Voltage Law (KVL)